aws-samples/amazon-sagemaker-secure-mlops/README.md

 - SageMaker projects and corresponding S3 buckets with project artifacts
 - Any data in the data and model S3 buckets

-For the full clean-up CLI script refer to the `Clean up` secion in the delivered [shell script](test/cfn-test-e2e.sh).
+For the full clean-up CLI script refer to the `Clean up` section in the delivered [shell script](test/cfn-test-e2e.sh).

 ❗ **This is a destructive action.
 All data on in Amazon S3 buckets for MLOps pipelines, ML data, and ML models will be permanently deleted.
 All MLOps project seed code repositories will be permanently removed from your AWS environment.**